Springe zum Seiteninhalt

 What ist NAT?

-The outcome of successful NAT work is prevention of psychological ill-health and strengthening of effective self-efficacy.
+The outcome of successful NAT work is the prevention of emotional and physical illnesses and the re-awakening of your unique resources

 What is Narrative Trauma Work – NAT?